magnussolution/magnusbilling7/wiki/en/modules/queue/queue.rst

 Join empty
 """"""""""

-We not write the description to this field.
+We did not write the description to this field.

-.. _queue-leavewhenempt:
+.. _queue-leavewhenempty:

 Leave when empty
 """"""""""""""""

-We not write the description to this field.
+We did not write the description to this field.